-This yearly event will be held on Tuesday, May 16, 2017, at the Crowne Plaza Lansing West Hotel.
+This yearly event will be held on Thursday, May 24, 2018, at the Crowne Plaza Lansing West Hotel in Lansing, Michigan.

-The event looks at key economic development tools comprehensively from both an informational and implementation aspect.
-Several breakout sessions are held throughout the program so that attendees can choose the programs that are the most important to their area of responsibility.
-Both state and local professionals join together to take a fresh look at both current and new programs used by economic and community development professionals.
+Both state and local professionals join together to take a fresh look at the components comprehensively, from both an informational and implementation aspect.
+Breakout sessions are held throughout the program so that attendees can choose the programs that are the most important to their area of responsibility.

 In order to develop the best conference, a volunteer committee of MEDA members meets regularly to plan The Spring Economic Development Toolbox and other MEDA membership programs.
 Click here to learn more about the Education Committee.

 Thank you to the Michigan Talent Investment Agency for sponsoring our Spring Toolobox!

 9:00 a.m.
 Take Action for A Stronger Michigan

 Michigan’s top business leaders and universities unveil a strategic plan and public awareness campaign highlighting what Michigan needs to do to compete, invest and grow – now and in the years ahead.
 Michigan has come far, but has much more to do to become even stronger and a “Top Ten” state for jobs, personal income and a healthy economy.
 It will require all Michiganders and our elected leaders coming together to propel our state forward by focusing on core issues like improving our K-12 education and job training systems, making college more affordable, and strengthening our infrastructure and fiscal stability.
 BLM acknowledges the progress made to advance the state forward, but cautions that Michigan’s work is not done.
 BLM has developed a fact-based action plan, called the Plan for a Stronger Michigan that prioritizes the essential steps necessary to transform our state.